 Also remember, there are some high wattage loads that should not be run on the inverter such as a water heater, air conditioner, electric range or space heater.
 If you are using these items, you will need a generator or be connected to shore-power.

 The next thing to consider is reliability.
 We have had great success with brands such as Magnum, Mastervolt and Victron.
 If you are looking at installing a new 2000 to 3000-watt inverter/charger, we would recommend models such as the Magnum MS Series, the Mastervolt PowerCharger/ChargeMaster or the Victron MultiPlus.
 Check with your retailer but most of these units come with a two- to five-year warranty.
 Victron, founded in 1975, and Mastervolt, founded in 1991, are both based in the Netherlands.
-Magnum is the newest of the three and was founded in 2002 in Everett, Washington by a team of engineers from Trace and Heart.
+Magnum is the newest of the three and was founded in 2002 in Everett, Washington by a team from Trace and Heart.

 Remote Monitoring.
 As with many marine electronics companies, inverter/charger manufacturers are now embracing interoperability and interconnectivity.
 You may have heard the term “Internet of Things (IoT) which refers to a network of physical objects which can collect and exchange data.
 More and more marine companies are designing their products with this in mind.
 Victron recently announced a new product called the Victron Energy Blue Power Colour Control GX, which allows boaters to control and monitor Victron Multi Plus inverter/chargers, BMV energy monitors and the newer MPPT solar charge controllers.
 There is a USB port on the unit allowing you to connect to a GPS to include location data.
 As well, the entire unit can be set up for remote monitoring using the Ethernet connection and the Victron Global Remote.